cosmologicon/pywat/README.md

 If you're a Python developer reading these, you're likely to feel a desire to put them into context with more information about how the language works.
 You're likely to say "Actually that makes perfect sense if you consider how Python handles *X*", or "Yes that's a little weird but in practice it's not an issue."
 And I completely agree.
 Python is a well designed language, and these wats do not reflect badly on it.
 You shouldn't judge a language by its wats.

+## The Python wat quiz

+Are you unimpressed by these wats?
+Do you think these edge cases are actually completely intuitive?
+Try your hand at [the Python wat quiz](https://github.com/cosmologicon/pywat/blob/master/quiz.md)!

+## The wats

 ### Converting to a string and back

     >>> bool(str(False))